WHAT TO DO IN ORDER TO ENSURE YOU CAN CLAIM A CHARITABLE DEDUCTION FOR 2021:

 - For donations via credit card, your credit card donation must be processed on or before December 31.

-- Note, if you are 70 ½ or older you can distribute up to $100,000 from your IRA/401K/403B directly to a charity, tax –free (note, does not apply to donor advised funds or split interest gifts.
-Also note, in 2020 you are not required to take a Required Minimum Distribution (RMD))1
+- If you are 70½ or older you can distribute up to $100,000 from your IRA/401K/403B directly to a charity, tax–free.
+(Note: Does not apply to donor advised funds or split interest gifts.
+Also note, in 2021 you are not required to take a Required Minimum Distribution [RMD] until you are 72.)

 DONATING LONG-TERM APPRECIATED SECURITIES CAN PROVIDE ADDITIONAL TAX BENEFITS

 - When you donate long-term appreciated securities, you can claim a charitable income tax deduction for the fair market value of the securities on the date of transfer, no matter what you originally paid for them.

 - You pay no capital gains tax on the transfer.